davidjwalling/os/README.md

 - Samples assembled using NASM (Netwide Asssembler) version 2.14.02.
 - make.bat assembles and links on Windows using NASM and ALINK.
-- Makefile assembles and links on Linux using NASM and ld.

 ### Directives